-With a single, clean hard disk-a hard disk with nothing installed on it, as it comes from the factory (i.e., no partition table)-the ubiquity partition editor displays a Prepare disk space screen similar to the one shown in Figure 3-7.
-In this case, the simplest way to partition the disk is to allow the ubiquity partitioner to do it for you.
-This technique is called guided partitioning.
-By default, the radio button labeled Erase and use the entire disk is selected and the name of the only hard disk in the system is displayed in the drop-down list below these words.
-If the system has two or more hard disks, you must select from this list the disk where you want to install Ubuntu.
-Click Forward.
-The ubiquity partition editor creates two partitions on the hard disk: a small swap partition (page 37) and a root partition (/, page 37) that occupies the rest of the disk.
+With a single, clean hard disk-a hard disk with nothing installed on it, as it comes from the factory (i.e., no partition table)-the ubiquity partitioner displays a Prepare disk space screen similar to the one shown in Figure 3-5.
+In this case, the simplest way to partition the disk is to allow ubiquity do it for you.
+By default, the radio button labeled Guided - use entire disk and the radio button next to the name of the only hard disk in the system are selected.
+If the system has two or more clean hard disks, the ubiquity partitioner displays a line for each hard disk; click the radio button next to the one where you want to install Ubuntu.
+Click Forward and ubiquity creates two partitions on the hard disk: a small swap partition (page 37) and a root partition (/, page 37) that occupies the rest of the disk.
+The installer displays the Guided Partitioning window while it gets ready for the next step.